 We have recorded \$1.0 billion of goodwill and \$5.0 billion of long-lived assets, including property, plant and equipment, net and intangible assets, net, as of December 31, 2018.
 U.S. generally accepted accounting principles requires us to test both goodwill and long-lived assets for impairment when events or circumstances occur indicating that either goodwill or long-lived assets might be impaired and, in the case of goodwill, at least annually.
 Any event that causes a reduction in demand for our services could result in a reduction of our estimates of future cash flows and growth rates in our business, which could cause us to record an impairment charge to reduce the value of goodwill.
-Similarly, any event or change in circumstances that causes the carrying value of our long-lived assets to no longer be recoverable may require us to record an impairment charge to reduce the value of our long-lived assets.
-If we determine that either our goodwill or our long-lived assets are impaired, the resulting charge will reduce earnings and partners' capital.
+Similarly, any event or change in circumstances that causes the carrying value of our long-lived assets to no longer be recoverable may require us to record an impairment charge to reduce the value of goodwill or long-lived assets are impaired, the resulting charge will reduce earnings and partners' capital.
 There was no impairment recorded for goodwill or other long-lived assets for the years ended December 31, 2018 or 2017.